RoySegal1/FinalWorkInC/README.md

 Overview
 This project is a music system written in C that uses the SDL (Simple DirectMedia Layer) library to play music files.
 It allows users to manage songs, albums, artists, playlists, and more.

-in the Folder text files you can find some
+in the Folder text files you can find some default data, with 3 songs just for the demonstration.

 Features
 Play music files.